-- (a) The fees to be charged for building permits for erecting, altering, repairing, or adding to buildings or structures shall be as follows: - (1) For all new residential construction and building additions-\$0.80 per square foot. - (2) For new park models or mobile homes-\$0.45 per square foot. - (3) For all new business, commercial and industrial and building additions-\$0.50 per square foot. - (4) For all new miscellaneous exterior work, including concrete driveways, decks and docks- \$60.00. - (5) For accessory buildings:
+- (a) The fees to be charged for building permits for erecting, altering, repairing, or adding to buildings or structures shall be as follows: - (1) For all new residential construction and building additions-\$0.80 per square foot. - (2) For new park models or mobile homes-\$0.45 per square foot. - (3) For all new business, commercial and industrial and building additions-\$0.50 per square foot. - (4) For all new miscellaneous exterior work, including concrete driveways, decks and docks-\$60.00. - (5) For accessory buildings:

 - a.
 Over 120 square feet-\$200.00 or \$0.35 per square foot, whichever is greater; - b.
 Less than 120 square feet will be charged \$60.00. - (6) For fences-\$60.00. - (7) For pools: - a.
 In-ground concrete pools-\$200.00; - b.
 Pools with foundation wall and liner-\$150.00; and - c.
 Above ground pools exceeding 30" in height-\$75.00. - (8) For renewal of a building permit which has expired for failure to complete construction within 12 months (provided that the construction is capable of being completed within 12 months as determined by the building inspector) or the failure to commence construction within six months-five percent of the original building permit fee for each month construction continues after the above periods. - (9) The above building permit fees include four inspections.
 Each additional inspection shall be billed to the permittee at the rate of \$45.00 per inspection. - (10) Change of contractor-If the contractor performing work changes there is a \$45.00 fee to reissue a permit in the name of the new contractor. - (b) Maintenance work or repairs.
-There is no fee required for work performed to maintain or repair the exterior of an existing building such as replacement windows, residing, sidewalk repairs and roofing.
-Owner must still secure a permit from the city prior to work performed for which no fee shall be charged. - (c) Demolition.
+There is no fee required for maintenance work or repairs performed by the homeowner to maintain or repair the exterior of an existing building such as replacement windows, residing sidewalk repairs and roofing.
+Owner must still secure a permit from the city prior to work performed for which no fee shall be charged.
+No fee permits do not apply to maintenance work or repairs performed by a contractor. - (c) Demolition.
 To demolish an existing building-\$100.00.